Psychology: Developmental Psychology

 How do humans develop cognitively, emotionally, socially and morally from infancy to the end stages of life?

 Developmental psychology is the scientific study of change and stability in humans across the life span.
-Students studying developmental psychology at Emmanuel learn about physical development, cognitive development and social development in infancy, childhood, adolescence, adulthood and older adulthood.
-Students will also learn how to apply this knowledge to help people of all ages live to their full potential.
+As a student studying developmental psychology at Emmanuel, you will learn about physical development, cognitive development and social development in infancy, childhood, adolescence, adulthood and older adulthood, was well as how to apply this knowledge to help people of all ages live to their full potential.

 View the 2022-2023 Academic Catalog to find course titles, numbers and descriptions.